libp2p/js-libp2p/doc/GETTING_STARTED.md

 })
 ```

-As new Transports are created, you may wish to reevaluate your needs and select the latest Transports that best suit your requirements.
+As new Transports are created, you can reevaluate the needs of your appliction and select the Transports that best suit your requirements.
 You may wish to remove the Transports you had before, or simply append the new Transports to `modules.transport` in order to establish connections with peers that support either.

 <details><summary>Read More</summary>
 If you want to know more about libp2p transports, you should read the following content: